 This allows more than one food to be cooked at the same time.
-For example: While roasting a 20-lb.
-(10 kg) turkey on shelf position R, a second shelf (if so equipped) may be added on position D so that an additional food such as scalloped potatoes can be cooked at the same time.
-Foods cooked with the turkey should be added toward the end of the time allowed for the turkey.
-For example, potatoes which cook for 1 hour should be added to the oven 1 hour before the end of cooking time for the turkey.
+For example: While roasting a 20-lb. turkey on shelf position R, a second shelf (if so equipped) may be added on position D so that scalloped potatoes can be cooked at the same time.
+Calculate the total cooking time to enable both dishes to complete cooking at the same time.
+Allow 15-20 minutes of additional cooking time for the potatoes.